 Access error logs to build custom error reporting tools with improved error logging views.

 Run data import by using command-line scripts.

 LookupMapXML tags in the data map to indicate that the data lookup will be initiated and performed on a source file that is used in the import.

-OwnerMetadataXML tags in the data map to match the user records in the source file with the records of the user (system user) in CDS for Apps.
+OwnerMetadataXML tags in the data map to match the user records in the source file with the records of the user (system user) in Common Data Service.